Expanding the Class of Free Fermions via Twin-Collapse Methods: Details on the Stone-von Neumann Theorem

-We end the discussion on the discrete Stone-von Neumann theorem by quickly discussing the well known Weyl-Heisenberg group and some of its properties, as this is probably the most canonical polar commutator group and representation. \begin{remark} Reminder: For odd $d$, $2$ has a multiplicative inverse in $\Z_d$; and for even $d$, $2$ does not have a multiplicative inverse in $\Z_d$. \end{remark} \begin{definition_proposition}[Weyl-Heisenberg group] Let \en[d > 2] be odd, \en[n=2m], $A \leq \C^{\times}$ such that $\omega \in A$, and $W = \mathrm{\Omega}_n / 2 \in \M_n\w(\Z_d)$. $\gk_d^n(A, \zeta, W)$ is (sometimes) called the Heisenberg group (or Clifford collineation group).
+We end the discussion on the discrete Stone-von Neumann theorem by quickly discussing the well known Weyl-Heisenberg group and some of its properties, as this is probably the most canonical polar commutator group and representation.
+Furthermore, we give an abstract definition of parafermions - as well as an explicit construction via the Weyl-Heisenberg group - as an important unitary equivalent group to the Weyl-Heisenberg group. \begin{remark} Reminder: For odd $d$, $2$ has a multiplicative inverse in $\Z_d$; and for even $d$, $2$ does not have a multiplicative inverse in $\Z_d$. \end{remark} \begin{definition_proposition}[Weyl-Heisenberg group] Let \en[d] be odd with $d>2$, $n=2m$ for an \en[m], $A \leq \C^{\times}$ such that $\omega \in A$, and $W = \mathrm{\Omega}_n / 2 \in \M_n\w(\Z_d)$. $\gk_d^n(A, \zeta, W)$ is (sometimes) called the Heisenberg group (or Clifford collineation group).
 Define $\mu$ and $\tau$ linearly via

 where $\lambda_0, \ldots, \lambda_{d^m-1} \in \C$ and $e_0, \ldots, e_{d^m-1}$ is the euclidean basis (indices are encoded in base $d$), is its Weyl representation.\\ Furthermore, we have $\Omega = \mathrm{\Omega}_n$, which is a symplectic form. \end{definition_proposition} \begin{proof} We have to show that $\tau$ is well defined and induces $\mu$ as a injective homomorphism.
 It is clear that the operators defined by $\tau$ are linear (per definition).
 To proof the homomorphism characteristic, let $(a, p, u = (z_u, x_u)), (b, q, v = (z_v, x_v)) \in \gk$ - without loss of generality, $a = b = 1, p = q = 0$ (since $(\cdot, \cdot, 0) \in \cen[\gk]$ these factors can be trivially factored out in $\mu$) - and $s \in \Z_d^m$.
 We have \begin{subalign} \mu((1, 0, u)(1, 0, v))e_s &= \mu(1, u\ut W v, u + v)e_s\\ &= \omega^{(\braket{z_u, x_v} - \braket{x_u, z_v})/2} \omega^{\braket{z_u + z_v, s +(x_u + x_v)/2}} e_{s + x_u + x_v}\\ &= \omega^{\braket{z_u, s + x_v + x_u/2}} \omega^{\braket{z_v, s + x_v/2}} e_{(s + x_v) + x_u}\\ &= \mu(1, 0, u)\mu(1, 0, v)e_s\;. \end{subalign} Finally, it is clear, that the kernel of $\mu$ is $\bc{(1, 0, 0)}$. \end{proof} \begin{definition_proposition}[Continue \cref{.weyl_heisenberg_group}; alternative definition] Instead of $W = \mathrm{\Omega}_n / 2$, set $W = \smatp{0 & 0 \\ -\1^{m\times m} & 0} \in \M_n\w(\Z_d)$ and define $\mu$ via